 Archeon Museum Park is a place I wanted to visit for some time already.
-So, finally last weekend, Marijan, Karlo and me went on a little trip there.
+So, finally last weekend, Marijan, Karlo and I went on a little trip there.
 All three of us completely fallen in love with it.
-With it’s great combination of revived history, old buildings and delicious food it is a great destination for a day trip within the Netherlands.
+With its great combination of revived history, old buildings and delicious food, it is a great destination for a day trip within the Netherlands.
 And we’re definitely going to visit it again soon!

 History lives at Museum Park Archeon